Part-time Lecturer in Social Statistics and Demography at the University of Southampton, UK.

 - Eunice Williams (2018-present): “Women economic empowerment and the household economy in sub-Saharan Africa”.
 University of Southampton [primary supervisor].

-- Maria Herica La Valle (submitted 2019): “Life events and changes in health-related behaviours: An investigation using the English Longitudinal Study of Ageing”.
-University of Southampton [secondary supervisor]
+- Maria Herica La Valle (graduated in 2020): “Life events and changes in health-related behaviours: An investigation using the English Longitudinal Study of Ageing”.
+University of Southampton [secondary supervisor].